-Jad Debs is a business lawyer who works closely with sole proprietors and small and medium sized businesses, inside and outside of the technology and professional services sectors.
-He has a particular interest in startup and micro businesses and excels in the role of virtual general counsel.
+Jad Debs is a business lawyer.
+He works closely with sole proprietors and small and medium sized businesses, inside and outside of the technology and professional services sectors.
+Jad excels in the role of virtual general counsel and has a particular interest in startup and micro businesses.

 Jad also practices in the complementary area of wills, estates and trusts, with an emphasis on probate, estate administration and the planning issues faced by millennials, boomers and business owners.

 In addition, Jad can speak to the following subjects with varying degrees of knowledge but consistent amounts of passion: Ontario craft beers, Swedish automobiles, and classic literature.

 JD, Dalhousie University, Schulich School of Law